cloudmesh/cloudmesh-cloud/documentation/source/aws.md

 this command is running the advanced algorithm.
 Developing a string based formulation of the tasks while providing the task in a def and using the chars | for parallel, ; for sequential and + for adding results.
-In the project, we only develop simples string to be executed via ssh on a remote machines.
+In cm4, we only develop simples string to be executed via ssh on a remote machines.
 The default setting is running the local scripts into remote parallel instances.